The Rise and Artistic Identity of the Mamluk Sultanate

 Architecture: The Safavid Synthesis in Persia

-In Safavid Persia, the influence of Mamluk art was filtered through a different lens—one that emphasized color and interior space rather than structural innovation.
+In Safavid Persia, the influence of Mamluk art was filtered through a lens that emphasized color and interior space.
 The Safavid capital of Isfahan, reshaped under Shah Abbas I (1588–1629), offers clear evidence.
 The seven-colored tilework (haft rangi) that sheathes the Shah Mosque (1611–1629) and the Sheikh Lotfollah Mosque (1603–1619) draws its deep blues, turquoises, and golds from the Mamluk palette.
-The undulating cursive calligraphy in white on a cobalt ground that encircles the Shah Mosque’s dome, written by the master calligrapher Ali Reza Abbasi, exhibits the same thick-thin letter forms and lyrical flourishes first perfected by Mamluk scribes.
-Moreover, the iwan (vaulted hall open to a courtyard) layout of the Naqsh-e Jahan Square complex—with its monumental portal (pishtaq) framing the entrance—directly mirrors the Mamluk mosque design where the riwaq (arcade) and central courtyard dominate the plan.
+The undulating cursive calligraphy in white on a cobalt ground that encircles the Shah Mosque’s dome, by master calligrapher Ali Reza Abbasi, exhibits the same thick-thin letter forms and lyrical flourishes first perfected by Mamluk scribes.
+The iwan (vaulted hall open to a courtyard) layout of the Naqsh-e Jahan Square complex—with its monumental portal (pishtaq) framing the entrance—directly mirrors the Mamluk mosque design where the riwaq (arcade) and central courtyard dominate the plan.
+Moreover, the Safavid practice of building multi-story caravanserais with elaborate gateways and interior courtyards echoes the Mamluk tradition of urban commercial complexes in Cairo and Damascus.

 Beyond Isfahan, the caravanserais and hammams built along Safavid trade routes frequently incorporated Mamluk-style marquetry and stucco carving.
 The use of painted plaster arabesques in the Chehel Sotoun Palace (1647) recalls the interior stucco work of Mamluk palaces in Cairo.
-The transmission likely occurred through the circulation of Persian pilgrims and Sufis who visited the holy shrines of the Levant, as well as the forced migration of Armenian and Syriac craftsmen to Isfahan by Shah Abbas I.
+The transmission likely occurred through Persian pilgrims and Sufis visiting the holy shrines of the Levant, as well as the forced migration of Armenian and Syriac craftsmen to Isfahan under Shah Abbas I. These artisans brought with them not only technical skills but also familiarity with Mamluk decorative patterns.

 Tilework and Ceramics: The Blue-and-White Continuum

-Safavid tilework reached a pinnacle of artistry, particularly in the creation of large-scale mosaic panels depicting gardens, flowers, and poetic scenes.
-The Mamluk tradition of monochrome blue tile is visible in the early Safavid period, but the most dramatic influence appears in the cuerda seca tiles that cover the Ali Qapu palace and the Khaju Bridge.
-The typical Mamluk star-shaped tiles (najjar) used to decorate mihrabs and mosque friezes were imitated and then expanded into complex eight-pointed star compositions in Safavid mosque iwans.
-Safavid ceramicists also continued to produce lustreware (a technique known from Mamluk Egypt), though the Safavid palette became richer, incorporating bole-red and emerald green alongside the classic Mamluk blues.
-The ceramic workshops of Kashan and Tabriz explicitly modeled their display wares after the Mamluk gold-lustre albarellos (pharmacy jars) that had been imported for centuries.
+Safavid tilework reached a pinnacle of artistry, particularly in large-scale mosaic panels of gardens, flowers, and poetic scenes.
+The Mamluk tradition of monochrome blue tile is visible in early Safavid work, but the most dramatic influence appears in the cuerda seca tiles covering the Ali Qapu palace and Khaju Bridge.
+The typical Mamluk star-shaped tiles (najjar) used for mihrabs and mosque friezes were imitated and expanded into complex eight-pointed star compositions in Safavid mosque iwans.
+Safavid ceramicists also continued to produce lustreware, a technique known from Mamluk Egypt, though the Safavid palette became richer, incorporating bole-red and emerald green alongside classic Mamluk blues.
+The ceramic workshops of Kashan and Tabriz explicitly modeled their display wares after Mamluk gold-lustre albarellos (pharmacy jars) that had been imported for centuries.
+Mamluk sgraffito and slip-painted wares also influenced Safavid pottery, particularly in the production of storage jars and tableware.

 Miniature Painting: The Mamluk Figurative Legacy

-One of the most surprising yet profound influences of Mamluk art on Safavid culture is in the realm of miniature painting.
-The Mamluk school of illustration, centered in Cairo and Damascus from the 13th to 15th centuries, produced a distinctive style of manuscript painting.
-Mamluk miniatures are characterized by immobile, frontally posed figures with large heads and expressive almond eyes, set against flat, richly colored backgrounds divided by strong horizontal bands.
+One of the most profound influences of Mamluk art on Safavid culture is in miniature painting.
+The Mamluk school of illustration, centered in Cairo and Damascus from the 13th to 15th centuries, produced a distinctive style characterized by immobile, frontally posed figures with large heads and expressive almond eyes, set against flat, richly colored backgrounds divided by strong horizontal bands.
 When the Safavid court sponsored its famous painting workshops in Tabriz, Shiraz, and Isfahan, it initially adapted these Mamluk conventions.
 The Shahnameh of Shah Tahmasp (1524–1576) contains figures that are static and hierarchically scaled, their faces turned slightly three-quarter in accordance with Mamluk prototypes.
 The cloud bands and stylized rocks seen in Safavid landscapes are traces of the Mamluk decorative vocabulary.
-Over time, the Safavid miniaturists synthesized this influence with Chinese landscape elements and local Persian draftsmanship to create the fluid, lyrical style for which they are renowned—yet the Mamluk foundation remains detectable in the texture of the handling of gold and the layout of the page.
+Over time, Safavid miniaturists synthesized this influence with Chinese landscape elements and local Persian draftsmanship to create the fluid, lyrical style for which they are renowned—yet the Mamluk foundation remains detectable in the texture of gold handling and page layout.
+The Mamluk tradition of reverse painting on glass and lacquer book covers also found its way into Safavid luxury manuscript production.

 Carpets and Textiles: Carrying the Mamluk Pattern

 The carpet-weaving tradition of the Mamluk Sultanate is one of the least understood but most influential.
 Mamluk carpets from the 15th and early 16th centuries are defined by stylized geometric medallions, often with a kufic-inspired border of interlocking triangles and hexagons, executed in saturated reds, blues, and greens.
-When the Safavids emerged as the new power in the region, their court workshops at Isfahan and Kashan immediately adopted this Mamluk structural layout—the use of a central medallion (gol) surrounded by radiating pendants and angular borders.
+When the Safavids emerged as the new power, their court workshops at Isfahan and Kashan immediately adopted this Mamluk structural layout—the use of a central medallion (gol) surrounded by radiating pendants and angular borders.
 The famous “Polonaise” carpets of the Safavid period, with their silk pile and silver-thread brocade, show the Mamluk preference for repeating star forms and intersecting circles.
-The Safavid weavers modified the Mamluk tradition by introducing more curvilinear arabesques and animal motifs, but the underlying geometry of the carpet design remains unmistakably Mamluk.
+Safavid weavers modified the tradition by introducing more curvilinear arabesques and animal motifs, but the underlying geometry remains unmistakably Mamluk.
 It was through this Safavid adaptation that the Mamluk carpet design—transformed and enriched—ultimately reached the European market.
+Mamluk striped textiles and woven silks also provided models for Safavid ceremonial fabrics, which often repeated the same geometric medallions and border patterns.

 Shared Artistic Vocabulary: Geometry, Calligraphy, and Polychromy

-At the heart of this artistic influence lies a shared vocabulary that all three empires manipulated.
+At the heart of this cross-cultural influence lies a shared vocabulary that all three empires manipulated.
 Geometric interlace—the seamless repetition of octagonal, square, and star-shaped patterns—is the most obvious common thread.
-Mamluk craftsmen developed the mathematics of non-periodic tiling (e.g., the girih system), which Ottoman and Safavid artists then used to create the intricate vaulting of the Süleymaniye complex or the spandrels of the Shah Mosque.
+Mamluk craftsmen developed the mathematics of non-periodic tiling (the girih system), which Ottoman and Safavid artists then used to create the intricate vaulting of the Süleymaniye complex and the spandrels of the Shah Mosque.
 Calligraphy functioned not only as Qur’anic scripture but as a decorative element par excellence.
-The monumental thuluth script used by Mamluk stone-carvers to inscribe the foundations of mosques was adopted by Ottoman calligraphers for mosque plaques (levhas) and by Safavid tile painters for their majestic inscriptions.
+The monumental thuluth script used by Mamluk stone-carvers for mosque foundations was adopted by Ottoman calligraphers for mosque plaques (levhas) and by Safavid tile painters for majestic inscriptions.
 And color—the vibrant blues, greens, and gold-lustre—formed a chromatic alliance.
 While each empire brought its regional palette (the Ottomans introduced Iznik red, the Safavids emerald green), the basic preference for a polychrome, facture-rich surface is a direct inheritance from the royal Mamluk workshops.

 This shared language extended into figural representation in secular contexts.
 The depiction of dancing dervishes, animal combats, and courtly scenes on Mamluk inlaid metalwork became the model for Ottoman tazza trays and Safavid pen cases.
 The stylization of the human figure—with its masked, expressionless face and rigid posture—travels from Mamluk manuscript paintings to the margins of Safavid muraqqa albums.
 The borrowing was so thorough that art historians often find it difficult to untangle the Mamluk, Ottoman, and Safavid contributions to a single object.
 The circulation of artists, materials, and finished works created a unified aesthetic zone—sometimes called the “Islamic Empire style”—in which the Mamluk contribution was foundational.